 Capstone Project Course (choose 1)

-Note: AP credit may not fulfill certificate requirements.
-No more than three courses may originate in a single department.
+Note: The certificate requires a total of six courses.
+AP credit may not fulfill certificate requirements.
+No more than three courses may originate in a single department (*the capstone course is not included in this requirement).
 No more than two courses that count toward the Certificate may be used to also satisfy the requirements of any major, minor, or other certificate program.

 More information may be obtained from: